AntoniiP/AutoClickers/README.md

 # AutoClickers
-The same auto clicker in multiple languages for better performance.
+The same auto clicker in multiple languages for better performance and efficiency.

 ## Install files (all Auto Clickers)
 ```bash